rycolab/website/content/classes/intro-nlp-f25/main.md

 During this time, the main lecture will be given.
 The second slot is on Tuesday from 13h to 14h and will be used as a spill-over time if we did not get through all of the lecture material on Monday (this ensures that the class stays on track) and, time-permitting, the professor will work examples and hold an open-ended ask-me-anything-about-NLP session.

-#### Zoom Link and Recordings
-Both lectures will be given in the lecture hall HG F1 and live broadcast on Zoom.

 ### Live Chat
 In addition to class time, there will also be a RocketChat-based live chat hosted on ETH’s servers.